-At each time slot, each router can send a single packet to each adjacent router or to its associated module.
-Therefore, each router can receive up to 5 packets (from the up-to 4 adjacent routers and the module), and must forward them immediately at the next slot.
+Each router must forward the packets immediately at the next slot.
+At each time slot, each router can send a single packet to, and can receive a single packet from, each adjacent router.
+In addition it can send and receive up to 4 packets from its adjacent module.

 Note that since the schedule is periodic and pre-determined, there are no deadlocks and no livelocks.
 Finally, we say that an algorithm A is optimal, if A produces a minimal period length schedule for the complete-exchange traffic requirements.